This is a part of a series about forgiveness and handling memories, first to last

 I now have another very personal, intimate blog http://attaching.wordpress.com and I invite you to read through it, from the start to the end.
 That page is the end.
 It’s only 31 posts and each of them is short.

 Keep on reading

-This post might help you:
+These posts might also help you:

 - Heal your identity – it will help to fill the emptiness inside